Shading rules

 Naming conventions:

-To ensure that names are always unique, naming conventions should be followed, for example for specifying certain prefixes for variables.
+Observe naming conventions to ensure that names are always unique, for example certain prefixes for variables.
 For a possible definition of such prefixes, see the Identifier/name section of TwinCAT 3 programming conventions.

 Naming conventions can be checked automatically using TE1200 | PLC Static Analysis.
 Static code analysis could also detect duplicate use of the name Sample by checking rule SA0027 and report it as an error.